web-auth/webauthn-framework/README.md

 This framework provides two bundles:

 * **Webauthn Bundle**: this bundle uses the webauthn library to register services and attestation format supports.
 [The documentation can be found here](doc/symfony/index.md)
+* Firewalls:
     * **Webauthn Security Bundle**: this bundle adds a new firewall based on webauthn.
-You will be able to authenticate your users with their username and FIDO2 compatbile devices.
+You will be able to authenticate your users with their username and FIDO2 compatible devices.
 [The documentation can be found here](doc/symfony-security/index.md)
+    * **Webauthn Json Security Bundle**: same as the previous one, except that it is designed for script clients waiting for a JSON API.
+[The documentation can be found here](doc/symfony-json-security/index.md)

 ## Other libraries